profile picture

 Void

 How do we represent nothingness?
 Is it even possible?
 Curated art exhibit featuring visual representations of oblivion, nothingness, the formless.
-Also features clippings from literature and the arts that touch upon the things that exist in this void: ghosts, monsters, dreams, and the ethereal.
+Also features analysis of literature and the arts that touch upon the things that potentially exist in this void: ghosts, monsters, dreams, and the ethereal.

 East Asian Philosophy in Anime and Film